-If you’re using Windows 8 and don’t want to buy two separate upgrades just to use a program that once came standard with Windows, you can try one of these alternative media center applications for your HTPC.
+If you’re using Windows 8 or 10 and don’t want to buy two separate upgrades just to use a program that once came standard with Windows, you can try one of these alternative media center applications for your HTPC.

 Modern apps deserve an honorable mention.
 Apps for Netflix, Hulu, and other media services look awfully similar to media center interfaces.
 If you want an interface to play back streaming video from your couch, these modern apps may be a convenient alternative to a new media center application.